-The Android operating system is a huge market, delivered on almost 50% of the smartphone sales in 2011, but Android is deployed on many other devices outside the mobile/cell phone market.
-Over the years since Android was purchase by Google, we have been working with the Android deserts Gingerbread, Honeycomb and Ice Cream Sandwich.
+The Android operating system is a huge market, delivered on almost 50% of the smartphone sales in 2011, but Android is deployed on many other devices outside the mobile/cell phone market as well.
+Over the years since Android was purchased by Google, we have been working with the Android versions: Gingerbread, Honeycomb, Ice Cream Sandwich, Jealy-Bean and Kit-Kat.
 When it comes to porting onto new hardware/chip versions, then we are completely tuned in.

 We deliver specially configured and custom Android ports for a wide range of products, whether they are high-volume consumer devices to low volume specialised military and aerospace applications.

-Our range of technical partners for chip Android framework porting includes ARM, Texas Instruments and Intel.
+Our range of technical partners for chip Android framework porting includes Freescale's iMX5/6 , ARM, Texas Instruments and Intel.

 Development and NDK